The beginner's guide to e-commerce KPIs

 Deciding which KPIs to track?
 Group e-commerce performance into a few categories: marketing metrics, sales metrics, user experience metrics, and customer satisfaction metrics.

 Your KPIs will vary by store.
-Using these categories helps you narrow the list.
+Using these categories helps you narrow the list and focus on what actually moves the needle.

 Marketing metrics